Aberdeen, Washington: Education

 The Weatherwax building of Aberdeen High School burned down in 2002.

 The city's school district has two high schools: J. M. Weatherwax High School, or Aberdeen High School as it is now called; and Harbor High School, an alternative high school with an enrollment exceeding 200 students.
 Aberdeen High has a long-time school sports rivalry with nearby Hoquiam High School.

 In 2002, the Weatherwax building of Aberdeen High School, built in 1909, burned to the ground in an act of arson.
 The new building was completed in 2007 and held its grand opening on August 25, 2007.

 Aberdeen School District also consists of one junior high: Miller Junior High; five elementary schools: Central Park Elementary, McDermoth Elementary, Stevens Elementary, AJ West Elementary and Robert Gray Elementary; and one Roman Catholic parochial school: St. Mary's Catholic School.

-Aberdeen is home to Grays Harbor College, located in south Aberdeen, and is represented by the Charlie Choker mascot.
+Aberdeen is home to Grays Harbor College, located in south Aberdeen.
+The school is represented by the Charlie Choker mascot.
 The college emphasizes student opportunities and has resources to help students transfer to a four-year college to complete a degree.